christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 - Type "g++ -o main_executable main.cc -I {4}/eigen-*".
 Use the "tab" button to fill the *

 ## 1.0.4 Configuring the configuration_flags.txt
-- Open configuration_flags.txt and paste your directory paths, follow the structure below:
+- Open configuration_flags.txt which is located at {6} and paste your directory paths, follow the structure below:
 --crop_gen_path={1}/vrg_crop_gen
 --colmap_path={2}/colmap
 --slam_evaluation_path={3}/slam-evaluation